 - Titanium (Ti): 4,594 +/- 221 ppm

-Dishes are exempt from the regulatory measures that would make this illegal if it were considered to be an “item intended for use for children” simply because this item is not being expressly sold and marketed as an item for use by children.
+Dishes are exempt from the regulatory measures that would make this illegal if it were considered to be an “item intended for use for children” simply because this item is not being expressly sold and marketed as an item for children to use.

 As always, thank you for reading and for sharing my posts.